efeefe/is/pages/03.opendott/blog.md

     limit: 10
 ---

-[OpenDoTT](https://opendott.org) (Open Design of Trusted Things) *"is a PhD programme to explore how to build a more open, secure, and trustworthy Internet of Things"*.
+[OpenDoTT](https://opendott.org) (Open Design of Trusted Things) was *"a PhD programme to explore how to build a more open, secure, and trustworthy Internet of Things"*.
 I have moved in 2019 to Dundee to work at the [Duncan of Jordanstone College of Art and Design](https://www.dundee.ac.uk/djcad/), and relocated later to Berlin to work at the [Mozilla Foundation](https://foundation.mozilla.org).
 The academic side of the project has migrated from the University of Dundee to [Northumbria University](https://www.northumbria.ac.uk/) in June 2020.

 The title of my thesis is *Generous cities – weaving commons-oriented systems for the reuse of excess materials in urban contexts*.